Providence Hidden History Walking Tour

 - • Public transportation nearby

-Explore the hidden history of Providence on this engaging walking tour.
-Delve into the city's legacy of courage, resistance, and triumph as you learn about pivotal social justice movements and the personal narratives of unsung heroes.
-Discover how Rhode Island's involvement in the international slave trade fueled the Industrial Revolution and hear about the state's defiance against rebellious suffragists.
-Visit historic sites like the Roger Williams National Memorial and the First Baptist Church in America, and learn about influential figures such as Edward Bannister and Princess Red Wing.
-This tour offers a unique perspective on Providence's past and its ongoing impact.
-Join us for an enlightening journey through the city's storied streets.
+Discover the hidden history of Providence on this immersive walking tour.
+Dive into the city's rich tapestry of social justice movements and the personal stories of unsung heroes who shaped its identity.
+As you stroll through Providence, learn about the city's role in the slave trade and its impact on the Industrial Revolution.
+Hear tales of Edward Bannister, a Black barber turned acclaimed painter, and Princess Red Wing, a Narragansett and Pokanoket activist.
+Visit key historical sites like the Roger Williams National Memorial and the First Baptist Church in America.
+This tour offers a unique perspective on Providence's diverse and resilient past.
+Join us for an enlightening journey through history and discover the voices of resilience that echo through the city.

 Pros

-- Explore the impact of the slave trade
+- Uncover the impact of the slave trade

 Includes